 Acknowledgement 1.
-RM would like to thank Alan Weinstein for early interest in this work, Mikhail Kapovich for discussions of CAT(0), and Bruno Nachtergaele for a crucial question leading to the section on conservation laws.
+RM would like to thank Alan Weinstein for early interest in this work, Mikhail Kapovich for discussions of CAT(0), Bruno Nachtergaele for a crucial question leading to the section on conservation laws, and Vivek Shendre for a conversation leading to the proposition following our last open problem.
 RM thankfully acknowledges support by NSF grant DMS-20030177.